kirkelifson/dot-files/README.md

 #dot-files

-This is my most committed repository which has both positive and negative sides.
-It suggests that I am interested in personalized development environments but also implies I am incredibly OCD (all true).
+This is my most committed repository which is both positive and negative.
+It suggests that I am incredibly OCD, and I don't write enough code (true presently).

-#### Be warned:
+### Warning:

-This includes my gitconfig and other preferences that are user specific.
-If you want to install everything then read the directions below.
-However it is also very simple to `cp` files that meet your standards.
-If I were you I would choose the latter.
+This includes my gitconfig and various other user specifics.
 The installation script is very unforgiving.
+If you are not me, `cp` the files that fit your fancy.

 #Usage

-To install my exact environment execute the following commands:
+To install execute the following:

 ```
 git clone https://github.com/kirkelifson/dot-files.git